vampirc/vampirc-io/README.md

 It does so using asynchronous facilities of the Rust language, most notably the [async-std](https://github.com/async-rs/async-std).
 The loop that reads data from stdin and parses them into a stream of [UciMessages](https://docs.rs/vampirc-uci/0.8/vampirc_uci/uci/enum.UciMessage.html), and the loop that writes messages to stdout run in an asynchronous, non-blocking way.

-**Info**: this crate relies heavily on the latest async features of Rust and therefore requires the NIGHTLY rust compiler.
-Use `rustup` to switch your project to nightly builds of Rust:
+**Info**: Since 0.3.0, this crate no longer requires the nightly Rust build, but it does require 1.39+, for async support.

 The UCI protocol is a way for a chess engine to communicate with a chessboard GUI, such as [Scid vs. PC](http://scidvspc.sourceforge.net/).